 Graduate research Student Symposium

-The graduate student symposium will provide an opportunity for graduate students to practice presentation skills on topics or work related to their time spent as a graduate student.
-This event will take place on (Spring 2020 date TBD) from 5 pm to 7 pm on the 1st and 2nd Floor of Brown Hall.
-Applications must be received no later than 5:00 pm on (TBD).
+The graduate student research symposium provides students with the opportunity to practice presentation skills on research topics or information salient to their chosen fields.
+This year's symposium will be held on April 16, 2020 from 5:00 to 7:00 pm on the 1st and 2nd floors of the Brown Building.
+Applications must be received no later than 5:00 pm on March 20, 2020.
 For general questions about the event, contact Lindelle Fraser at firstname.lastname@example.org.

 One powerpoint slide is permitted and the slide is to be presented from the beginning of the oration.
 Presentations are limited to 3 minutes maximum and competitors exceeding 3 minutes are disqualified.
 Individuals who are in the middle of their thesis or research are able to present even if the work is incomplete.

-To participate in the poster session graduate students will need to prepare a poster presentation on a topic that is part of their studies, work that is being conducted, or proposals for a future project to be conducted.
-This includes, but is not limited to, research conducted, research proposals, creative projects, events organized, or classwork completed.
-During the exhibition, faculty, staff, and students will walk throughout the displays and talk with those presenting work that is of interest to them.
+To participate in the poster session graduate students will need to prepare a poster on a topic relevant to their studies, research that is currently being conducted, or proposals for a future project.
+This includes, but is not limited to, completed research, research proposals, or creative projects.
+During the exhibition, faculty, staff, and students will view the displays and engage with presenters.

-To participate in the oral presentation segment, graduate students will need to prepare a 15-Minute oral presentation on a topic that is part of their studies, work that is being conducted, or proposals for a future project to be conducted.
-This includes but is not limited to research conducted, research proposals, creative projects and performing arts or creative art submissions.
-A computer and projection system will be provided for PowerPoints or visual aids.
+To participate in the oral presentation segment, graduate students will need to prepare a 15-minute oral presentation on a topic that is relevant to their studies, research that is underway, or proposals for a future project.
+This includes but is not limited to completed research, research proposals, performance arts, or creative art submissions.
+A computer and projection system will be provided for PowerPoint slides or visual aids.

-Distance Students will use Zoom, a video conferencing tool, to present a 3-Minute Thesis.
-At this time, prior rearrangements will be made and students will be assigned a designated presentation time.
+Distance Students will use a video conferencing tool to present a 3-Minute Thesis.
+Prior rearrangements will be made to assign competitors with a designated presentation timeslot.
 This presentation will follow the same regulations as the face-to-face 3-Minute Thesis presentations.

 Graduate Student Symposium Application